PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 Let's do the same as above with one tweak: we turn `posthog_team` into environments, and add `posthog_project` as a parent level of `posthog_team`.
 This way we can even start the beta phase of environments early on, and simply keep adding support for project-wide handling on a feature-by-feature basis.
 The core of ingestion meanwhile requires no changes.

+To optimize the implementation phase, we can cut opt-in project-wideness out of the scope of work.
+We'll evaluate needs around this topic more deeply once we have users of the environments feature.
+The final solution may involve something else, such as permissions or tags.

 ### Rough scope of work

-1. Backend: We add a `Project` model (`posthog_project` table, columns `id`, `name` initially) and hook it up to a new project-scoped viewset (tentatively: `/api/v2/projects/`).
+1. Backend: We add a `Project` model (`posthog_project` table, initially integer column `id` + string column `name`).
 Meanwhile, `posthog_team` gets one new nullable column: `project_id`.
+  From now on `posthog_team` means "environment" internally.
+For ease of transition, the first environment in a project always has the same ID as the project.
-  From now on `posthog_team` means "environment".
-Every time a new project is created, it gets a default environment.
-At this point in implementation, new-style projects are created automatically for every new environment (i.e. old-style project) but cannot be created manually.
+  At this point in implementation, new-style projects are created automatically for every new environment (i.e. old-style project), but cannot be created manually.
 1. Backend: For every Team which isn't under a Project yet, we create a matching default Project.
 After this, every single environment has a parent project, thus we make `project_id` non-nullable.
-1. We add endpoint `/api/v2/environments/` ("v2" part tentative) as an alias of `/api/projects/`, and also `/api/v2/projects/:project_id/environments/` specifically for environment creation.
-1. Frontend, behind a flag: We turn the project selector into the environment selector.
-This means sectioning the selector by project, renaming "New project" to "New environment" and scoping that flow by project, and finally adding a "New project" button to allow *real Project* creation
-    > During project creation, we must make it crystal clear for customers splitting by region that cross-environment analytics isn't possible – environments are designed specifically to solve data cross-contamination.
-1. Backend + frontend, behind a flag: We add nullable field `project_id` to the `GroupTypeMapping` (along with a constraint to ensure a group type index is not reused within a `posthog_project`), backfill the field in the same migration, and then make it non-nullable.
-We reuse `ClickhouseGroupsTypesView` for `/api/v2/projects/:project_id/group_types/` and – in the flagged UI – switch to this endpoint from the environment-level version.
-(Zero real impact currently, as no user has multiple environments within a project *yet*.)
-1. Plugin server: We add the `posthog_team.project_id` field to `TeamManager` and subsequently update `GroupTypeManager` to map group types per `project_id` rather than `team_id`.
-1. Backend + frontend, behind a flag: We add nullable field `project_id` to the `EventDefinition` & `PropertyDefinition`, backfill the field in the same migration, and then make it non-nullable.
-We reuse `EventDefinitionViewSet` & `PropertyDefinitionViewSet` for `/api/v2/projects/:project_id/{event,property}_definitions/` and – in the flagged UI – switch to these endpoints from the environment-level versions.
-1. Plugin server: We update `PropertyDefinitionsManager` to map group types per `project_id` rather than `team_id`.
-1. Backend: To models of all optionally project-wide entities, we add boolean field `is_project_wide`:
+1. Backend: For all project-scoped viewsets, we change the queryset filtering from `team_id=self.team_id` to `team__project_id=self.team_id`.
+See list below for models associated with such endpoints:
     - `Dashboard`
     - `Insight`
     - `Action`